kottya/kottya.github.io/projects/innovatorJournal.md

 ----------------------------------------------------------------------------------------------------------
 ### Emotional journey

+Questions:

+- How did you feel?
+- How did these feelings change as you encountered challenges and made progress?
+- How do these feelings relate to your journey of discovery?

 I have personally struggling a lot with this project, since this is my first time working with hardwares and softwares.
 To be honest, this is the most lost I have ever felt in any class, I'm feeling very confused most of the time in class and stuggling to catch up with the other talented and knowledgeable classmates.
 I think the reason behind this is because of lack of basic knowledge and experience of robotics, machinery, and coding.